nikpaa/ot-harjoitustyo/README.md

-# Python calculator implementation using reverse Polish notation
+# Python calculator

+This project contains a python calculator that uses [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) as its syntax.
+The project currently supports basic binary operations and has functionality to record user history.

 ## Documentation